gabeguo/cdvae_xrd/data/experimental_xrd/README.md

-Please request the data from [IUCr](https://www.iucr.org/resources/data/databases), as we do not own it.
+Please find the data from [IUCr](https://www.iucr.org/resources/data/databases), as we do not own it.

 You want these files, which you can store in a folder called ```experimental_cif```:
 ```